Burgundy: Profoundly French

 The hospice was not a place of hope.
 People came here to die.
 Care was more for the soul than the body.
 The far end of the ward was a chapel.
 Patients could attend Mass while in bed.
 And also from their beds they could ponder the powerful symbolism of a painting that stood upon the altar — now displayed in an adjacent room.

-In Roger van der Weyden's exquisite painting of the Last Judgment, Jesus presides over Judgment Day flanked by t he lily of mercy and the sword of judgment.
-T he rainbow promises salvation, and the jeweled globe at Christ' feet symbolizes the universality of Christianity's message.
+In Roger van der Weyden's exquisite painting of the Last Judgment, Jesus presides over Judgment Day flanked by the lily of mercy and the sword of judgment.
+The rainbow promises salvation, and the jeweled globe at Christ's feet symbolizes the universality of Christianity's message.
 As four angels blow their trumpets to wake the dead, Michael the archangel — very much in control — determines which souls are heavy with sin.
 Mary and the apostles pray for the souls of the dead as they emerge from their graves.
 But notice how both Michael and Jesus are expressionless — at this point, the cries of the damned and their loved ones are useless.
 The intricate detail is typical of Flemish art in the 15th century.

 Study the faces of the damned; you can almost hear the screams and gnashing of teeth.

 This smaller ward was for wealthy patients.
 Since they were more likely to get the best available treatment, they were more likely to survive.
-Tools of the trade looked like a carpenter's kit — amputation saws, pans for blood-letting, and syringes...delicate as caulking guns.
-The decor here portrays themes of hope.
-A series of Baroque paintings shows the biblical miracles that Jesus performed.
+Tools of the trade looked like a carpenter's kit — amputation saws, pans for blood-letting, and syringes delicate as caulking guns.
+The decor in this room portrays themes of hope.
+A series of Baroque paintings show the Biblical miracles that Jesus performed.
 Patients filled these beds as late as 1982.

 Back out on the street, it seems life is good and the focus is on the here and now.
 A common theme is the region's famous wine.
 Every other shop seems to be selling it.
 Even the town's historic chamber of commerce building is dedicated to the notion that developing a good nose is good for the economy.
-In this delightful sensory exhibit, the complex fragrances of a fine wine can be experienced: ...raspberries, citron... the forest...herbs; in Burgundy a good nose is a life skill worth developing.
+In this delightful sensory exhibit, the complex fragrances of a fine wine can be experienced: raspberries, citron, the forest, spices.
+In Burgundy a good nose is a life skill worth developing.

 Burgundy is a big part of why France is famous for wine.
-The rolling hills of the Côte d'Or are blanketed by lovingly tended vineyards which, to the connoisseur, are a kind of pilgrimage.
+The rolling hills of the Côte d'Or are blanketed by lovingly tended vineyards.
+To the connoisseur a visit here is a kind of pilgrimage.
 By car or bike you can be immersed in the lush countryside and immaculate vineyards.
-To those versed in this drinkable artform, signs read like fine-wine lists.
+To those versed in this drinkable art form, road signs read like fine-wine lists.

-From Beaune, you're just ten minutes from the heart of the vineyards on a rental bike.
+From Beaune, you're just 10 minutes from the heart of the vineyards on a rental bike.
 Except for the rare farm vehicle, the service roads are the domain of happy bikers.
-A bike route laces together scenic villages — each which pro duces its own distinctive wine.
-And signs make it clear where visitors are welcome to drop in, enjoy a little tasting…and pick up a bottle or two
+A bike route laces together scenic villages — each which produces its own distinctive wine.
+And signs make it clear where visitors are welcome to drop in, enjoy a little tasting…and pick up a bottle or two.

 Colette: I just mean a gift of nature, unique.

-Rick: So the quality of the wine can be different from here to 200 meters away.
+Rick: So, the quality of the wine can be different from here to 200 meters over there.

-Rick: So the soil looks quite bad here
+Rick: So, the soil looks actually quite bad here.

-Colette: So poor, but this is what the vine needs.
+Colette: It's so poor, but this is what the vine needs.
 It needs to suffer to produce grapes of character.
-Going down, fighting to survive among the stones, the limerock and as they fight they give a wonderful complexity of aromas to the grapes
+Going down, fighting to survive among the stones, and the lime rock and as they fight they give a wonderful complexity of aromas to the grapes.

 Rick: How do you name the wine?